seeekr/crudl/README.md

 ### Add and Edit relations

-A field containing an foreign key may define add and edit relations.
+A field containing a foreign key may define add and edit relations.
 The add descriptor looks like this:
 ```js
 {
     name: 'section',